Skip to main content

 🏷️ Custom segments are unlocked with the Loyalty Accelerate plan.

-This guide shows how to set up popular custom segments, including:
+This guide shows how to set up popular custom segments:

 • Customers with a mobile number who accept marketing